Deep learning for brain metastasis detection and segmentation in longitudinal MRI data: Discussion

 \section{Discussion}

-With the selected subvolume size $37 \times 37 \times 37$, each subvolume typically contains a single metastasis or no metastasis, so that the sensitivity and specificity definitions derived from predicted voxel-level probabilities in the JVSS loss should impact the sensitivity and specificity for detection of individual metastases.
+With the selected subvolume size $37^3$, each subvolume typically contains a single metastasis or no metastasis, so that the sensitivity and specificity definitions derived from predicted voxel-level probabilities in the JVSS loss should impact the sensitivity and specificity for detection of individual metastases.
 Although a few subvolumes may contain more than one metastases in the training data, they do not make a significant difference due to their low incidence.
-For inference, the trained model is still able to detect multiple metastases in a single subvolume, as demonstrated in Fig.\,\ref{subfig:ensemble1} where two close metastases are both detected by $\mathcal{M}_\text{sens}$.
+For inference, the trained model is still able to detect multiple metastases in a single subvolume, as demonstrated in Fig.\,\ref{subfig:ensemble1} where two close metastases are both detected by $\mathcal{M}_\text{sens}$. {Since the used DeepMedic network has a receptive field of $19^3$, our JVSS loss requires the input subvolume size larger than $19^3$.
+A slight different subvolume size from $37^3$, for example $30^3$, has no big impact on the accuracy theoretically, but the training efficiency will change.}